FrancescoDeVittori/DMC12-serializer/README.md

 #### Known limitations:

-- VB6 classes are not supported (they are not serializable with Put/Get anyways)
+- VB6 classes are not supported (not supported by VB6 Put/Get anyways)
-- Circular/recursive structures are not supported (not supported by VB6)
+- Circular/recursive structures are not supported (again, not supported by VB6)
-- DateTimes may be represented with slight differences because of floating-point rounding errors (but the resulting objects are equals to the millisecond)
+- DateTime values may be represented with slight differences at byte-level because of floating-point rounding errors, but the resulting DateTimes are equals to the millisecond
 - Fixed-length arrays with more than one dimension are not supported
 - Dynamic arrays with more than two dimensions are not supported
 - Structures and arrays in Variant fields are not deserialized